Feline hyperthyroidism: Methimazole

 Methimazole restores thyroxine levels to normal and resolves most hyperthyroid symptoms.
 This allows for the assessment of renal function before starting permanent treatment of the hyperthyroidism.
 Methimazole can also be used to stabilise patients with severe hyperthyroidism prior to surgery or radioactive iodine treatment.
 Methimazole is less effective in cats with more serious goitres and carcinomata.

 Methimazole may also be applied topically to the pinnae.
 Topical application reduces gastrointestinal side effects but can result in erythema and inflammation of the pinnae, this can be treated with glucocorticoids.
 Topical methimazole is easier to apply for owners but more expensive than oral methimazole.

 Between 10 and 25% of cats receiving methimazole will have mild side effects.
 These usually develop within the first 4–8 weeks and rarely develop beyond this.
 The most common side effects are anorexia, emesis, and lethargy.
 The side effects typically resolve either on their own or following a decrease in the dosage.
 Treatment is ceased in the event of gastrointestinal symptoms and not restarted until they have resolved.
 Gastrointestinal side effects are more common in cats receiving oral rather than topical treatment.
 Other mild side effects include haematological condition: eosinophilia, leukopaenia, and lymphocytosis occur at rates of 15% for oral and 5% for topical.
 These mild conditions do not require any cessation of methimazole.

 Less common side effects include self-induced excoriation which occurs in 2–3% of cats receiving oral treatment and rarely in cats receiving topical treatment.
 Methimazole should be ceased in these cats and alternative treatments should be pursued for these cats.
 3–9% of cats experience severe haematological reactions such as severe thrombocytopaenia alongside haemorrhage, and neutropaenia alongside pyrexia, anorexia, and infection.
 Any serious blood dyscrasia requires treatment to be immediately stopped and alternative treatments need to be considered.
 Myasthenia gravis is rare and has only been reported in cats treated orally.
 The understanding of it and its relation to methimazole is unknown but the immunomodulatory effects of the drug have been suspected as a cause.

 Symptoms of hypothyroidism are rare but cats with biochemical levels of thyroid hormone that falls into the hypothyroid range is common.
 Iatrogenic hypothyroidism presents an increased risk of azotaemia and any cat with iatrogenic hypothyroidism should have doses reduced and close monitoring following this.

+Iopanoic acid has been investigated for use in cats that experience adverse effects to thioureylenes but studies have found it to have minimal impact on symptoms of hyperthyroidism.